Free Relief

 Related terms

-- Drop ProcedureThe modern drop procedure requires releasing the ball from knee height, straight down, within the defined relief area — a simpler process than the older shoulder-height drop, but one still commonly done incorrectly.
+- Drop ProcedureThe modern drop procedure requires releasing the ball from knee height, straight down, within the defined relief area.
+This means a simpler process than the older shoulder-height drop.
+But one still commonly done incorrectly.

-- Unplayable LieA golfer can declare their own ball unplayable anywhere on the course except a penalty area, then choose from several relief options for one penalty stroke — the golfer, not the rules, gets to decide whether a lie is unplayable.
+- Unplayable LieA golfer can declare their own ball unplayable anywhere on the course except a penalty area, then choose from several relief options for one penalty stroke.
+This means the golfer, not the rules, gets to decide whether a lie is unplayable.

-- Local RuleA local rule is a course- or competition-specific modification adopted by the committee running play — commonly covering embedded balls, temporary conditions like winter rules, or unique course features not addressed by the standard Rules of Golf.
+- Local RuleA local rule is a course- or competition-specific modification adopted by the committee running play.
+This means commonly covering embedded balls, temporary conditions like winter rules, or unique course features not addressed by the standard Rules of Golf.

-- Penalty Area (Water Hazard)A penalty area — commonly a pond, stream, or marked rough — is defined by yellow or red stakes/lines and offers relief options (one penalty stroke) that are meaningfully more forgiving than out of bounds, since the ball never technically left the course.
+- Penalty Area (Water Hazard)A penalty area.
+This means commonly a pond, stream, or marked rough.
+This means is defined by yellow or red stakes/lines and offers relief options (one penalty stroke) that are meaningfully more forgiving than out of bounds, since the ball never technically left the course.

 Related guides & benchmarks